A Certain Magical Index season 1: Music

 I've Sound was selected to compose the music for the series due to Nishikiori's desire to have a "trance-like" soundtrack.
 Mami Kawada performed the first opening theme music, which was used from episodes 1 to 16 (the DVD release updated the final use of it to episode 14), titled "PSI-Missing" and the second one, which was used from episode 17 (episode 15 in the DVD release) onwards, titled "Masterpiece".
 Iku performed the first ending theme music titled "Rimless ~Rimless World~" (Rimless 〜フチナシノセカイ〜, Rimless ~Fuchinashi no Sekai~) and the second one, which was used from episode 20 onwards, titled "Oath ~Just a Little Once More~" (誓い言 〜スコシだけもう一度〜, Chikaigoto ~Sukoshi Dake Mō Ichido~).

 Marketing

 In July 2008, Geneon Entertainment released a promotional video for the upcoming release of the series.
 In August 2008, Iguchi hosted a talk show event alongside Eri Kitamura, who voiced Ami Kawashima from Toradora!, at the 74th Comiket in Odaiba to promote their series.
 In October, the staff and cast of the series were present during a stage event at Dengeki Bunko Autumn Festival 2008 in Akihabara.

 Release

 Broadcast

-A Certain Magical Index began airing in Japan on Chiba TV, tvk, and MBS on October 4, 2008, on Teletama on October 6, on CBC on October 8, and on AT-X on October 9.
+A Certain Magical Index began airing in Japan on CTC, tvk, and MBS on October 5, 2008, on TVS on October 7, and on CBC and AT-X on October 9.
 The series began broadcasting in North America on the Funimation Channel on January 21, 2013.